 - Continue with this movement until your weight is resting on your shoulders.

 - Now reverse the movement, lowering the spine down one vertebra at a time.

 - Repeat 5 times

-Once you’re doing 30 crunches, have good hamstring flexibility and can do the shoulder bridge easily, you’re ready to start work on the roll up.
-In this step, we’re going to start in the sitting up position and roll down part of the way.
+By now, you should have done the groundwork and have some ab strength, hamstring flexibility and segmental control.
+To start working towards the roll up, we’re going to start in the sitting up position and roll down part of the way.

 - Start by sitting with your legs together, stretched out in front.
 Your back should be straight.
 Take your arms to shoulder height, reaching forwards.

 - Exhale as you engage your core muscles and start to lean backwards.
 Stop when you get to about halfway down, as shown in the picture above.
 Take a breath and exhale as you reverse the movement.